Using Access to FoxPro conversion and synchronization tools.

 "Global mapping" or individually for each field.

 5. Execution.
-The final stage of data migration from Access
+The final stage of data migration.

 Click the "Commit" button to start

 conversion.
-Also, here, you can monitor the migtation/ synchronization process.
+Here, you can also monitor the migration/synchronization process.

 Optionally save connection settings and configuration parameters into the session file to